ACTIVECAMPAIGN VS. ONTRAPORT: A MARKETING AUTOMATION COMPARISON

 Both platforms provide some sweet automation, which can definitely streamline your email marketing and site management.
 However, advanced functionality comes at a slightly higher price point than some of the free email marketing systems that are embraced by those who might not have a huge budget.

-Who is behind this ActiveCampaign vs Ontraport comparison?
+Who's behind this Ontraport vs. ActiveCampaign comparison?

 We've used our fair share of email marketing solutions, and we help our clients make the best decision for their businesses every day.